mj-will/nessai/docs/running-the-sampler.rst

 Initialising and running the sampler
 ====================================

-Once a modelled is defined, create an instance of :py:class:`nessai.flowsampler.FlowSampler`.
-This is when the sampler and the proposal methods are configured, for example setting the number of live points (``nlive``) or setting the class of normalising flow to use.
-See :doc:`sampler-configuration` for an in-depth explanation of all the settings.
+Once a modelled is defined, create an instance of :class:`nessai.flowsampler.FlowSampler`.
+This is when the sampler and the proposal methods are configured, for example setting the number of live points (``nlive``) or setting the class of normalising flow to use. ``nessai`` includes a large variety of settings that control different aspects of the sampler, these can be essential to efficient sampling.
+See :doc:`sampler configuration<sampler-configuration>` for an in-depth explanation of all the settings.

 .. code-block:: python